-- 4.4.2.1.3 adopt any standard contracts or terms and conditions for the employment of staff issued by the Trust Board; - 4.4.2.1.4 adopt appropriate and transparent procedures for the recruitment of staff; - 4.4.2.1.5 manage any claims and disputes with staff members having regard to any advice and recommendations given by the Executive Team and/or the Trust's insurers or the EFA; - 4.4.2.1.6 bring to the attention of the Chair of the Trust Board and, if required, the Trust's insurers and/or the EFA without delay any claims or disputes with staff that may require a hearing by a panel of members of the Governing Body where escalation is necessary; - 4.4.2.1.7 seek the advice of the Trust Board where any significant cost is contemplated either in relation to the appointment or resignation of a member of staff, including in relation to ill health retirement or the settlement of any claims or grievances. - 4.4.2.2 The Governing Body shall carry out or delegate to either the Principal and/or an appropriate committee (as appropriate) the performance management of all staff and shall put in place procedures for the proper professional and personal development of staff taking into account any training and support available from or procured by the Executive Team.
+- 4.4.2.1.2 take account of any pay terms set by the Trust Board: - 4.4.2.1.3 adopt any standard contracts or terms and conditions for the employment of staff issued by the Trust Board; - 4.4.2.1.4 adopt appropriate and transparent procedures for the recruitment of staff; - 4.4.2.1.5 manage any claims and disputes with staff members having regard to any advice and recommendations given by the Executive Team and/or the Trust's insurers or the EFA; - 4.4.2.1.6 bring to the attention of the Chair of the Trust Board and, if required, the Trust's insurers and/or the EFA without delay any claims or disputes with staff that may require a hearing by a panel of members of the Local Governing Committee where escalation is necessary; - 4.4.2.1.7 seek the advice of the Trust Board where any significant cost is contemplated either in relation to the appointment or resignation of a member of staff, including in relation to ill health retirement or the settlement of any claims or grievances. - 4.4.2.2 The Local Governing Committee shall carry out or delegate to either the Principal and/or an appropriate committee (as appropriate) the performance management of all staff and shall put in place procedures for the proper professional and personal development of staff taking into account any training and support available from or procured by the Executive Team.